 Entering the business world through the establishing your own company can be a scary, but exciting time.
 There are papers to file, fees to pay, and regulations to abide by.
 For small business owners, a limited liability company (LLC) is often an ideal option.
 A Series LLC can be even more appealing.
 These LLCs allow owners to file separate assets under different business entities, protecting each from any debts or lawsuits that may be brought against the others.
 In other words, assets assigned to each sub-LLC are shielded from each other’s liabilities.
-Nevertheless, what are the legal requirements of an LLC?
+Nevertheless, what are the legal requirements of a series LLC?
 Keep reading to find out.

 State laws permit, limit, or restrict the formation of series LLCs.
 Some states, including Delaware, Illinois, Nevada, Texas, and Utah, allow owners to establish series LLCs.
 Other states, such as California, to not allow series LLCs to be formed within their borders but do permit those formed legally in other states to register and conduct business.
 Still, a few do not recognize series LLCs at all.